41 Genius DIY Upcycling Ideas You Need to Try Today

 Pine Cone Wreath

-This is a fantastic idea for Christmas.
-It looks great.
+This is a fantastic idea for Christmastmas It looks great.
 It’s simple and yet pretty.
 Although it’s already January when this post is being published, I’m sure you’ll appreciate this project next time around.
-Full tutorial at Hometalk.

 I actually do have one listed in my valentine’s day gift post as well.
 The other one is a bit more advanced but beautiful indeed.
 Make sure to check it out.

 I’m sure you’ve seen all these fancy wooden toy kitchens for the little ones.
 They’re adorable but so, so expensive.
 They literally can cost hundreds of dollars.
 So when I saw this upcycling project, I was sure I wanted it on my list.
-It’s so cute 🙂 and not that difficult to make as well.
-Check it out on the Southern Revivals website.
+It’s so cute 🙂 And not that difficult to make as well

 Thrifted Dresser to TV Stand/Buffet/Entryway Table

 I absolutely love this dresser flip project.
 It gave a new life to the old dresser, and it looks terrific.
-Hats off to Mellisa, she did a great job.
-Full tutorial at Twoityourself.
+Hats off to Mellisa.
+She did a great job.

 DIY Upcycled Utensil Holder

-This is another simple and quick little project that can be done in an afternoon.
+This is another simple and quick little project that can be done in the afternoon.
 So if you’re bored with your plain utensil holder, this idea is excellent to add a little bit of character to your kitchen.
-Instructions at Homemade by Carmona.

 DIY Upcycled Garden Planter